kahlil/grunt-compass/README.md

 # Changelog

+v0.2.10: Added 'gruntplugin' as a keyword in the package.json to get listed [here](http://jsfiddle.net/cowboy/qzRjD/show/).

-v0.2.10: Ability to require a given ruby lib before running commands.
-Added by @FGRibreau.
+v0.2.9: Ability to require a given ruby lib before running commands.
+Added by @[FGRibreau](https://github.com/FGRibreau).

 v0.2.8: Added an option to force compilation of SASS files via the `--force` option.